amiya-sur/amiya-sur/README.md

   * *Question 1 - How do annual members and casual riders use Cyclistic bikes differently?*

   *The above analysis has finally helped me find patterns and key insights from the 12 months historical data.
 This insights may help the company in taking data-driven decisions     for turning maximum Casual riders to Annual members and increase the revenue of the organisation.*

+- [Water Potability Prediction using Machine Learning Approach](https://github.com/amiya-sur/Detecting-Water-Potaility-using-Data-Analytics.git) - *An in-depth exploration and analysis of a dataset detailing water quality parameters, aiming to classify water as potable or non-potable.
+Through comprehensive data preprocessing, visualization, and machine learning, this project successfully predicts water safety for consumption.
+The Random Forest model emerged as the top performer, offering insights that can significantly impact public health and safety decisions regarding water quality.*
 <!---
 amiya-sur/amiya-sur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.